HDFGroup/hsds/docs/usecases/extract_three_dimensional_subset.rst

-Extract a three dimensional subset from a dataset
+Extract a three dimensional subset from a data set
 =================================================

 Context of use